singram/mongo-docker-compose/README.md

     sed -i 's/172.17.42.1/NEW_IP_HERE/g' docker-compose.yml

-To replace all instances with your docker0 ip.
+To replace all instances with your particular docker0 ip.

 ## Configure docker daemon